MashiroShina/Bumpiness/README.md

 # Bumpiness
 Bumpiness
-Perturb normals to simulate bumps.
+Perturb normals to simulate bumps. /n
-Compute normals from a height field.
+Compute normals from a height field./n
-Sample and blend normal maps.
+Sample and blend normal maps. /n
-Convert from tangent space to world space.
+Convert from tangent space to world space./n